American Fur Company: China trade

+Chicago Outfit

 Formation

+By the early 1800s the Chicago area was already a large center for the fur trade.
+The city was largely occupied by soldiers stationed at Fort Dearborn and fur traders in small camps.
+Prior to the War of 1812 the British maintained control of the area.
+However, in 1811 John Jacob Astor's American Fur Company began to lay the foundation to move into the area.
+This foundation began with a partnership between the American Fur Company and two British companies that supplied trade goods to the Chicago area.
+The terms of this arrangement were such that the partnership would last for five years or until the American government prohibited the use of foreign capital in the United States.
+This partnership was short lived as after the War of 1812 the United States government banned foreign investors from entering the United States and engaging in trade with Native Americans.
+Congress passed this law at the urging of John Jacob Astor with the caveat that a special exemption to this law could be granted exclusively by the president.
+Later this power would be given to Native American tribes and some territorial officials.
+One years time was enough that John Jacob Astor and the American Fur Company has sufficient connections in the area to fill the void left by the banning of the British Companies that formerly held control of the Chicago fur trade.

+Information

 By 1808, Astor had established "an international empire that mixed furs, teas, and silks and penetrated markets on three continents."
 He began to court diplomatic and government support of a fur trading venture to be established on the Pacific shore in the same year.
 In correspondence with the Mayor of New York City, DeWitt Clinton, Astor explained that a state charter would offer a particular level of formal sanction needed in the venture.
 He in turn requested the Federal government grant his operations military support to defend against Indians and control these new markets.
 The bold proposals were not given official sanction however, making Astor to continue to promote his ideas among prominent governmental agents.

 President Thomas Jefferson was contacted by the ambitious merchant as well.
 Astor gave a detailed plan of his mercantile considerations, declaring that they were designed to bring about American commercial dominance over "the greater part of the fur-trade of this continent..."
 This was to be accomplished through a chain of interconnected trading posts that stretching across the Great Lakes, the Missouri River basin, the Rocky Mountains, and ending with a fort at the entrance of the Columbia River.
 Once the pelts were collected from the extensive outposts they were to be loaded and shipped aboard ships owned by Astor to the Chinese port of Guangzhou, where furs were sold for impressive profits.
 Chinese products like porcelain, nankeens and tea were to be purchased; with the ships then to cross the Indian Ocean and head for European and American markets to sell the Chinese wares.